cybertraining-dsc/su21-reu-369/project/index.md

 ## 7. Acknowledgments

-With the help of Gregor, Yohn and carlos this project was acheieve witg the best with the best results possible.
+With the help of Gregor, Yohn and carlos this project was acheieved witj the best with the best results possible.

 ## 8. References